streef/upditerm/README.md

 and/or output.
 When the input is redirected, the escape character is disabled and the -k and -q options are implicitly enabled.
 In this case, upditerm will terminate when the input is exhausted and the receiver is idle for 0.25 seconds.
+For interactive use, upditerm will not block on unprocessed input so that you can always use escape sequences to terminate the program or reset the AVR.

 ## Demo program